Danielsong001/Torque-estimation---MATLAB/README.md

 # Torque-estimation---MATLAB
-This is the MATLAB code for my academic paper <Torque Estimation for Robotic Joint With Harmonic Reducer Based on Deformation Calibration>.
+This is the MATLAB code for my academic paper "Torque Estimation for Robotic Joint With Harmonic Reducer Based on Deformation Calibration".

 https://danielsong001.github.io/page/TorqueEstimation.pdf